jadenkhuu/reader-23/README.md

 5. Keep your eyes focused on the middle of the display area to read the text and utilise RSVP.
 6. Once the paragraph is finished, the text will stop iterating and the pause button will become play again.
 7. From here, either:
-   - Advance to the next paragraph by pressing 'ArrowRight' or clicking the 'next button'
+   - Advance to the next paragraph by pressing **'ArrowRight'** or clicking the **'next button'**
-   - Press 'Spacebar' or click 'play button' to replay the paragraph and read again
+   - Press **'Spacebar'** or click **'play button'** to replay the paragraph and read again
-8.
+   - Or, if you have finished reading the page, navigate to new content and reuse the existing selection with **'refresh button'**

-Functions and Features
+Functions and Features in depth
 -----

 <img width="670" height="764" alt="Whole App example" src="https://github.com/user-attachments/assets/c833af1a-a3ad-4e6f-bb28-b4788db12f1f" />